 My favorites are eBags packing cubes.
 I love the variety of colors and sizes to choose from, which means I always have the perfect bag for my items.
 In my opinion, medium cubes are the best for clothing, while small or slim packing cubes work best for most other categories.
 The large ones are practically useless at keeping things organized — they have so much storage space, you can’t separate items.

-Each packing cube has a double zipper pull, which remains easy to zip and unzip even the most overstuffed packing cubes.
+Each packing cube has a double zipper pull, which remains easy to zip and unzip even when they’re overstuffed.
 They also come with mesh tops so you can see in to find the cube you need quickly and great carrying handles so you can pull them out of a bag easily or carry them individually. eBags packing cubes are washable (mine have been through the wash dozens of times but look like new).

 Eagle Creek Pack-It cubes are okay, but they’re a bit stiff.
 That makes them a touch harder to pack or shape to the contents inside.
 My sister has Amazon packing cubes, which are a lower cost but also lower quality.
-They work okay for her and the amount of travel she does, but I can’t imagine the mesh and zippers will last as the ones on my eBags packing cubes.
+They work okay for her and the amount of travel she does, but look like they’ll fall apart if you travel often.
+I can’t imagine the mesh and zippers will last as the ones on my eBags packing cubes.
 If you travel all the time, better to pay for better quality upfront.

 Side Note: I have ONE eBags ultralight packing cube and I don’t like it at all.
 The zippers are clumsy and I’m always worried that I’m going to rip the material.
-This is one case where it’s not worth the cost.
+This is one case where it’s better to stick with the original instead of the “upgrade”.

 How to Organize Your Suitcase With Packing Cubes